SPARQL Web Pages - User Guide

 If the expression returns a blank node or unbound, then nothing will be inserted into the target document.

 Note that special characters in SWP documents must be escaped according to the usual XML syntax rules.
-In the example above, " has been escaped with &quot;.
-Another frequently needed pair of characters is &lt; for < and &gt; for >.
+For example, inside of attributes, " needs to be escaped with &quot;.
+Another frequently needed character is &lt; for <.

 2.2 let: Assignments, Scoping and ui:group